مقدمه

 🔹 Analysis of the Answer: **Tim** says that the booklet can be found at the **psychology department**.

-⭐ **Key Learning Point:** Focus on the **source that is directly stated** as the location to find the booklet.
+⭐ Key Learning Point: Focus on the **direct and specific source** mentioned in the dialogue for the action.

 📝 Question 26: discussing options

-🔹 **Analysis of the Answer:** **Laura** suggests a **career officer** is **better equipped** to discuss the options.
+🔹 Analysis of the Answer: **Laura** suggests a **career officer** is better equipped to discuss the options than a personal tutor.

 ⚠️ Potential Traps: A personal tutor is mentioned but **Laura** says they are **not the best resource**.

-⭐ **Key Learning Point:** Understand that the speaker is making a **recommendation** for a **specific person or department**.
+⭐ Key Learning Point: Understand that the speaker is making a **recommendation** for a specific, preferred person.

 📝 Question 27: getting updates

-📍 **Location in Audio Script:** "**it’s best to be proactive, and get updates yourself by checking the website for new placement alerts.**"
+📍 Location in Audio Script: "LAURA: it’s best to be proactive, and get updates yourself by checking the website for new placement alerts (Q27)."

 🔹 Analysis of the Answer: The audio recommends checking the **website** (**internet**) for updates.

-⚠️ **Potential Traps:** A **mentor** is mentioned as someone who should keep the student informed but it should **not be relied on**.
+⚠️ Potential Traps: A mentor is mentioned as someone who should inform the student, but the proactive step is checking the **website**.

 📝 Question 28: responding to invitation for interview

-🔹 **Analysis of the Answer:** The invitation comes from the **company’s personnel department**.
+🔹 Analysis of the Answer: The invitation comes from the **company’s personnel department** (via letter or email).

-⚠️ **Potential Traps:** **STEP** is mentioned as an organization that is involved, but they **don't send the letter of invitation**.
+⚠️ Potential Traps: STEP is mentioned as the organising body, but they don't send the letter of invitation.

-⭐ **Key Learning Point:** Focus on the **correct department or person** that sends the letter.
+⭐ Key Learning Point: Focus on the correct **department** or **person** that sends the letter/email.

 📝 Question 29: informing about outcome of interview

-🔹 **Analysis of the Answer:** The audio indicates that the **mentor** should be informed about the outcome of the interview.
+🔹 Analysis of the Answer: The audio indicates that the **mentor** should be informed about the outcome of the interview, confirmed by **Laura**.

 ⭐ Key Learning Point: Be aware that different people may be informed at different times and that the **order** is important.